zhukov/webogram/README.md

 The project repository is based on angularjs-seed and includes gulp tasks, so it's easy to launch the app locally on your desktop.
 Install [node.js](http://nodejs.org/).

+Install dependancies with:

 ```lang=bash
 npm install
 ```

-Optionnaly, run the following commands in the project directory to install gulp globally:
+Optionaly, run the following commands in the project directory to install gulp globally:

 ```lang=bash
 sudo npm install -g gulp